BadenLab/Openspritzer/README.md

 We used [OpenSCAD](http://openscad.org) to design [3D files](https://github.com/BadenLab/Openspritzer/tree/master/3D%20Designs) that could be printed to efficiently hold all openspritzer components.

 The device is controled by an arduino nano.
 The [.ino code](https://github.com/BadenLab/Openspritzer/tree/master/Arduino%20Code/OpenSpritzer) can be modified and uploaded as many times as you like.
-The way the Openspritzer code has been constructed allows simple modification of key parameters such as the base unit of time.
+The way the Openspritzer code has been constructed allows simple modification of key parameters.
 These are all included at the beginning of the code for ease of reference.

 ***